The Blacksmith’s Daughter – Chapter 15

 We took Marlene to the station but her father wasn’t there so she went to wait for a train and we started for home.
 We had just turned into King William Street when Graham said that Marlene might have to wait for a train for ages, so we turned back and Graham went to wait with her and then we came home.

 We stopped at Meadows for lunch and I had two pasties and a pie.
 My poor waistline.
-After dinner we got back on the bus and went on to Mount Barker.
-Towards the end of our trip our singing lapsed and everyone of us fell asleep.
+After dinner, we got back on the bus and went on to Mount Barker.
+Towards the end of our trip, our singing lapsed and every one of us fell asleep.
 It had been a great day but we were all so tired that none of us felt much like having a social in the evening.
 The social wasn’t too bad considering there were no boys but then again it wasn’t too good either.
 Some day someone’s going to do away with Miss Grosvenor and it may just be me!
-The only bright part of the evening was a sketch which the Prefects put on and Uni school sang a song with different humorous words put to the music.
+The only bright part of the evening was a sketch that the Prefects put on and Uni school sang a song with different humorous words put to the music.

 The Melbourne girls went home tonight and there were tons of people to see them off.
 I promised to write to four people.
 Phew!
 Was there a racket when the train started to leave.
 War cries galore.
 Am I looking forward to when the boys come back tomorrow.
 And I am looking forward to seeing Bob O. again.